IGG Abbreviation Guide

 Personal Skill – is one of the components necessary to achieve the Gaisce Award and is part of the Senior Branch Journey Programme

-Personal Registration Forms– these forms for Girls must be completed annually for each girl in the Unit.
+Personal Registration Forms– these forms must be completed annually by parents for each girl in the Unit.
 Details should then be recorded on OGM

 Physical Recreation – is one of the components necessary to achieve the Gaisce Award and is part of the Senior Branch Journey Programme